 You'll find hand sanitizer you can use outside the toilet facilities and Granary restaurant, as well as sinks for hand washing in the available toilets.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 Toilets - including access and baby change facilities - are available next to visitor reception and the restaurant.
-We have limited the number of available cubicles to ensure adequate social distancing.
 These are sanitized at least three times a day.

 Sadly, we’re not able to open everything at once.
 Some facilities and areas remain closed at the moment, so that we're sure that everything we do is safe, but new possibilities are opening up all the time.